Sacred Springs Kite Exhibition

 Through this exhibition, Art4Water, Sky Wind World, and WVWA will raise awareness of the vital connection of water to life.
 With the Well as one example, “Sacred Springs” seeks to float a collection of groundwater icons in the sky.

 Art shapes culture, and changes people and communities.
 Art tells a universally powerful story that communicates the value of water beyond words.
 The exhibition will be designed to tell the stories of our springs and the value of water.
-A selection of 20 artworks from among the submissions to this open call for entries will fly as kites in community events and then hang on display in galleries internationally, beginning with the inaugural exhibition at the Austin Central Library in the spring of 2022.
+A selection of 20 artworks from among the submissions to this open call for entries will fly as kites in community events and then hang on display internationally, beginning with the inaugural exhibition at the Austin Central Library in the spring of 2022.

 Artists will receive $1,000 for a selected artwork for the Sacred Springs Kite Exhibition, recognition in the exhibition and accompanying catalog in print and online, as well as in press promotion and community events connected with the touring schedule.

 We are looking for original artwork expressly for this exhibition that are an extension of the artists’ reverence for Nature and a belief that the right relationship with the Earth and natural systems is essential for the continued health of all life and specifically the prosperity of environmentally sensitive regions in Texas.